nihalpasham/rustBoot-book/src/arch/partitions.md

 - of at least 150 MiB to accomodate the bootloader, boot + update fit-images and other vendor-specific boot files and
 - to add rustBoot support for your board, you can either implement the `BlockDevice` trait for your board's boot-storage media `controller` or simply use an existing implementation from the repo.

-> **note:** rustBoot comes with batteries-included.
+> Note: rustBoot comes with batteries-included.
 It provides `rusty` implementations for basic peripherals such as flash, uart, crypto, gpio (out of the box) along with the necessary arch-specific initialization routines.
 > - for example: the rustBoot implementation for `rpi4` includes bare-metal drivers for the on-board emmc controller, gpio and uart peripherals.